 Variable resistors may be used as a rheostat with two connections (the wiper and just one end of the track) or as a potentiometer with all three connections in use.
 Miniature versions called presets are made for setting up circuits which will not require regular adjustment.

-Variable resistors are often called potentiometers.
+Variable resistors are often called potentiometers and this is usually the term you should look for on suppliers' websites.
 They are specified by their maximum resistance, linear or logarithmic track, and their physical size.
 The standard spindle diameter is 6mm.